 - The respite provider must meet the following eligibility criteria set forth in this policy:

-- Medical Care/First Aid
+- o Medical Care/First Aid

-- Discipline/Supervision
+- o Discipline/Supervision

-- Car Safety
+- o Car Safety

-- Food/Nutrition
+- o Food/Nutrition

-- Bathrooms/Bedrooms
+- o Bathrooms/Bedrooms

-- Home Safety
+- o Home Safety

-- Health Status
+- o Health Status

-- Capacity
+- o Capacity

-- o General Eligibility Criteria
+- General Eligibility Criteria

 - CPR certification

-- Training in:
+- o Training in:

 - behavioral health conditions and developmental disabilities,

+- consumer rights and confidentiality

+- recognition of and reporting abuse and neglect, and

+- documentation.

-- consumer rights and confidentiality - recognition of and reporting abuse and neglect, and - documentation. - The respite provider does not need to meet the following eligibility requirements: - Financial/Economic Status, Employment, and Child Care. - Community/Support Services. - The respite provider must meet the following family assessment criteria to become certified: - A home assessment to determine the suitability of the family's home, resources, and capacity, by the home finding specialist. - At least one interview with the prospective applicants in their nome, by the home finding specialist. - Reference checks of at least three individuals, not more than one of which may be a relative, and one of which must be interviewed in person, by the home finding specialist. - Criminal records and child/adult protective services checks to assure that the individual does not have a criminal or maltreatment findings.
+- The respite provider does not need to meet the following eligibility requirements:

+- Financial/Economic Status, Employment, and Child Care.

+- Community/Support Services. - The respite provider must meet the following family assessment criteria to become certified: - A home assessment to determine the suitability of the family's home, resources, and capacity, by the home finding specialist. - At least one interview with the prospective applicants in their home, by the home finding specialist. - Reference checks of at least three individuals, not more than one of which may be a relative, and one of which must be interviewed in person, by the home finding specialist. - Criminal records and child/adult protective services checks to assure that the individual does not have a criminal or maltreatment findings.
 These will be obtained by the home finding specialist for respite providers identified by kinship/relative families and home finding staff, and will be obtained by child placing agencies identified by resource families.
 All other respite providers must obtain their own criminal background checks and request a child/adult protective services background check through the department.